 But, there are other uses for cargo netting that are just as common in the aviation industry today.
 During WWII, for example, cargo netting was adapted to be used to cover areas in cities that were potential targets.
 In fact, many areas in Los Angeles, California installed cargo netting to protect residential and commercial zones from the view of aircraft that may fly overhead.

-Military and Government Uses
+Military and Government Uses for Cargo Netting

 And, it worked so well that today the military uses camo netting to cover bunkers, military field depots and aircraft on the ground.